Evergreen Plantation (Wallace, Louisiana): National Historic Landmark

 Because of its quality and significance, the plantation was included among the first 26 featured sites on the Louisiana African American Heritage Trail.
 It was designated as a National Historic Landmark in 1992 for its rich architectural legacy.
-The house is open for tours every day except Sundays; tour times are at 9:30 am, 11:15 am, 1:00 pm, and 2:45 pm.
+The house is not currently open for tours.
+A “No Trespassing” sign is posted at the beginning of the dirt road that leads to the house.

 Heiress and businesswoman, Matilda Geddings Gray (1885–1971) sponsored the restoration project in the 1940s, and it is now a U.S. National Historic Landmark.

 In popular culture

 It is a production site of films such as Django Unchained (2012) and Antebellum (2020).